yz6028693/Evolution_Strategy_with_Archimedean_Spiral/README.md

 The main goal of this small demo is to create points (red points) with Evolution Strategy algorithm to find location of each random point (blue point) created from Archimedean Spiral curve.

-The Video of this demo can be accessed here: https://youtu.be/oSOon9Z36iY
+The details of this demo can be accessed here: <a href = 'Evolution Strategy Algorithm and You.pdf'>Link</a>

 Python package needed: 1.
 Numpy; 2.
 Matplotlib